carlosplanchon/carlosplanchon.github.io/_posts/2025-01-22-three-weekend-projects-nanosaas-fastapi-ai-assistant-measurevolume.md

 \- **Scripts**: A script to gauge market takers activity.

-**Why it matters**: For traders or researchers, this offers a lightweight way to study market dynamics without proprietary tools.
+**Why it matters**: For traders or researchers, this offers a lightweight way to study market dynamics.

 → GitHub repository: [https://github.com/carlosplanchon/measurevolume](https://github.com/carlosplanchon/measurevolume)

 ![](/media/measurevolume.png)

-If you’re stuck on a problem, sometimes a weekend and a focused idea are all you need.
-Code responsibly! 🛠️
+Sometimes, all it takes is a weekend and a focused idea to bring something new to life! 🛠️